SenchKate/master_thesis/README.md

 # Master thesis code

+My master's thesis is dedicated to training and analyzing models, which could take different modalities of remote imagery as input.
+The goal of my work was to train a classifier, which could merge different modalities in one common subspace and then classify the samples from there.
+The work includes the analysis of the subspace and the classification.
+A detailed description of my work with conclusions can be found here: https://www.overleaf.com/read/wmtrjvhqjqtc I hope that you will enjoy reading my research.

 The code is attached to the master thesis: "Modality-invariant classifier of remote sensing images using cross-modal learning".
 The work uses https://github.com/cuishuhao/ACMR.